-The Dell Latitude 3340 contains both "volatile" and "non-volatile" (NV) components.
-Volatile components lose their data immediately upon removal of power from the component.
-Non-volatile components continue to retain their data even after the power has been removed from the component.
-The following NV components are present on the Dell Latitude 3340 motherboard:
+The Dell Latitude 3540 contains both volatile and non-volatile (NV) components.
+Volatile components lose their data immediately after power is removed from the component.
+Non-volatile (NV) components continue to retain their data even after power is removed from the component.
+The following NV components are present on the Latitude 3540 system board.